-Almost everyone called for jury duty is employed, and it would not be appropriate to have only unemployed or retired citizens as jurors; this would hardly comprise a jury of one's peers.
-The court will try to work with all prospective jurors to reduce potential inconvenience or accommodate special circumstances.
+Almost everyone called for jury duty is employed.
+The Jury Commissioner will work with all prospective jurors to reduce potential inconvenience or accommodate special circumstances.
 Keep in mind that you will usually have two to three weeks advance notice of jury trial dates.
-Keep in mind, too, that the majority of trials only last a day or two.
+Moreover, the majority of trials only last 1 to 3 days.

 HOW WILL I KNOW WHEN I HAVE JURY DUTY?

 The Summons for Jury Duty, included with the Juror Qualification Form mailed to you when your name is selected for service on a jury panel. also contains other important information, including when to call the jury duty information line.

 You should check this website or call (208) 267-0924 at least once per weekend for the four months the panel is active and listen to the recorded message.
 It specifies the date and time each juror (by juror number) should appear.

 The jury duty information line, (208) 267-0924, should only be called when the courthouse is closed; from 5 p.m. to 9 a.m.
 Monday through Friday or on weekends and holidays.
 During office hours, 9 a.m. to 5 p.m., this number can be used to contact the Jury Commissioner, or, if not available, to leave a message.
 When you call the jury duty information line, you will hear a message similar to this:

 "Thank you for calling the Boundary County Jury Commissioner's Office.
 Jury duty information for 2014 Panel 1 Jurors serving from January 1st to April 30th is also available at www.boundarycountyid.org.